 Also in the last mission, if Cortez dies because you didn't complete the friendship/romance path, then James ends up completely flipping out.

 The dialogues between Aria T'Loak and the turian biotic Nyreen in the Omega DLC suggest that their past relationship went past mere attraction and annoyance they claim it to have been.
 Later on, Nyreen turns her back to the enemies to protect Aria, while Aria flies into an outright Unstoppable Rage when Nyreen is killed.
+And if you go for the Renegade solution, Aria will kiss you; people have timed it, and female Shepard gets a significantly longer one.

 At the party after the main events of the "Citadel" DLC, Miranda and Jack (who have been at each other's throats since ME2) find themselves seated across each other at the bar, trading insults (and occasional grudging compliments).
 Assuming Shepard romanced neither of them, he/she can actually call them out on this Belligerent Sexual Tension and suggest they just make up and make out.
 Both of them seem confused by, though not immediately opposed to the idea.